Leiden Aratea

-Leiden, Universiteitsbibliotheek, VLQ 79, also called the Leiden Aratea, is an illuminated copy of an astronomical treatise by Germanicus, based on the Phaenomena of Aratus.
+Leiden University Library, VLQ 79, also called the Leiden Aratea, is an illuminated copy of an astronomical treatise by Germanicus, based on the Phaenomena of Aratus.
 The manuscript was created in the region of Lorraine and has been dated to around 816.
 It was produced at the court of Louis the Pious, who ruled from 814–840.
 It is one of the four Carolingian codices that were produced in his court.
 There are many translations and copies of this text, so it is very well known throughout the Middle East and Europe.

 There are 99 extant folios measuring 225 by 200 mm; four were lost before 1600.
 Besides these four, the manuscript is complete.
 The work contains 39 miniatures, including some of the first artistic depictions on paper of the Greek constellations.
 The artist has made no effort to place the stars correctly according to their positions in the sky so the images cannot be considered true star charts.

 History

 Provenance

 The Leiden Aratea was created for a wealthy patron, possibly Louis the Pious or his wife Judith.
 Two copies were made of the manuscript in northern France around the year 1000.
 Jacob Susius acquired the manuscript in Ghent in 1573.
 It was owned by Hugo Grotius in 1600 and was used as a source for his edition of Syntagma Arateorum.
-The name Aratea means that it was a text derived from the lore of an astronomer whose name was Aratus of Soli (315–240bc).
+The name Aratea means that it was a text derived from the lore of an astronomer whose name was Aratus of Soli (315–240BC).

+Another copy of this codex is kept at the Annonciades municipal library in Boulogne-sur-Mer (France).
+The notice indicates that it comes from the Abbey of Saint-Bertin of Saint-Omer.

 Facsimiles

 During the Middle Ages, artists were specifically trained to copy each other.
 This resulted in a large number of exact copies of the same manuscripts.

 A high-quality facsimile was published in 1989.
 That same year the book was rebound by Lucie Gimbrére, a Benedictine nun of Oosterhout.

-A digital reproduction of this manuscript can be found on Digital Special Collections (DISC) of University Library Leiden:
+A digital version of the Leiden Aratea is available at Leiden University Libraries' Digital Collections.

+The copy of Boulogne-sur-Mer has also been digitized and is available online.